ibm-cloud-docs/text-to-speech/voices.md

 The voices `es-LA_SofiaVoice` and `es-US_SofiaVoice` are essentially the same voice.
 The most significant difference concerns how the two voices interpret a $ (dollar sign).
 The Latin American version uses the term *pesos*, while the North American version uses the term *d&oacute;lares*.
 Other minor differences might also exist between the two voices.
 {: note}

-### Speech synthesis technologies
+### Standard voices
-{: #technologiesVoices}
+{: #standardVoices}

-The service makes available two versions of some voices, for example, `en-US_AllisonVoice` and `en-US_AllisonV2Voice`.
-The primary difference between the two versions reflects the technology that the service uses to synthesize speech:
+Standard voices do not include a version string (`V3`) in their name (for example, `pt-BR_IsabelaVoice` and `en-US_AllisonVoice`).
+Standard voices use concatenative synthesis to assemble segments (or units) of recorded speech to generate the requested audio.
+The concatenation points of the recorded segments sometimes result in speech discontinuities that can degrade the quality and naturalness of the resulting speech.

--   *Concatenative synthesis* assembles segments (or units) of recorded speech to generate the requested audio.
-It generates audio that might be considered crisper sounding, but the concatenation points of the recorded segments sometimes result in speech distortions.
+### Neural voices

-    Voices that do not include the string `V2` in their names (for example, `en-US_AllisonVoice`) are based on concatenative synthesis.
+{: #neuralVoices}

--   *Deep-learning synthesis* uses a Deep Neural Network (DNN) to synthesize speech for the specified text.
-Rather than string together recorded segments of audio, this approach relies on machine learning to train a DNN on recorded speech data.
-Deep-learning, or DNN-based, synthesis produces audio with a more natural prosody and a more consistent overall quality.
+Neural voices include a version string (`V3`) in their name (for example, `pt-BR_IsabelaV3Voice` and `en-US_AllisonV3Voice`).
+Instead of segment selection and concatenation, neural voices use a deep neural network (DNN) to predict the acoustic (spectral) features of the speech.
+The DNN is trained on natural human speech and generates the resulting audio from the predicted acoustic features.

-    Voices that include the string `V2` in their names (for example, `en-US_AllisonV2Voice`) are newer voices that use DNN-based synthesis.
+The enhanced neural voices sound more natural and smoother than the standard voices with greater consistency in overall quality.
+For more information about neural voice technology, see the research paper [High quality, lightweight and adaptable Text to Speech using LPCNet](https://arxiv.org/abs/1905.00590){: external}.

-You need to experiment with the new voices before adopting them for your application.
-The two technologies produce audio with different signal qualities, so the new voices might not be better for all applications.
-Also, the DNN-based voices do not support the following SSML elements or attributes:
+The neural voices do not support the following SSML elements or attributes:

 -   The `volume` attribute of the `<prosody>` element
 -   The `<express-as>` element
 -   The `<voice-transformation>` element

-If your application uses these elements, continue to use the voices that are based on concatenative synthesis.
+However, you might find that these SSML features are no longer needed when using the neural voices.
+Also, you can make pitch and rate modifications to neural voices by using the `<prosody>` element in place of the `<voice-transformation>` element.
+For more information, see [The prosody element](/docs/services/text-to-speech?topic=text-to-speech-elements#prosody_element).

 ### Voice customization
 {: #customizeVoice}